We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 Free from harmful chemicals in the memory foam, HOKEKI ensures there’s zero formaldehyde, mercury, lead, or any heavy metals (among other elements).

 Safety comes first for sure.
-With the breathable cover, even if you end up sleeping face-down, you’ll still have enough ventilation to breathe effectively.
+With the breathable cover, even if you are stomach sleepers, you’ll still have enough ventilation to breathe effectively.

-Overall, the main feature here is the fact that this works for side, back, and stomach sleepers, making it one of the best combination sleeper pillows on the market today.
+Overall, the main feature of this best pillow for stomach sleepers here is the fact that this works for side, back, and stomach sleepers, making it one of the best combination sleeper pillows on the market today.

-With a great curve to the pillow and slow-rebound memory foam, it could solve all of your sleeping problems.
-Just be sure to air it out for 48 hours after it comes out of the packaging, since memory foam can leave an odor during manufacturing.
+With a great curve to the pillow and slow-rebound viscoelastic foam, it could solve all the problems of stomach sleepers.
+Just be sure to air it out for 48 hours after it comes out of the packaging, since it can leave an odor during manufacturing.

 Weight: 3.1 lbs